-The old military wisdom, “No plan survives the first contact with the enemy,” may have some truth to that but it doesn’t mean that planning is useless.
+The old military wisdom, “No plan survives the first contact with the enemy,” may have some truth, but it doesn’t mean that planning is useless.
 The planning is everything – the plan itself is not the goal but the means to an end.
 That also implies that planning must be an iterative activity.
-The evidence of proper planning is the schedule and plans updates.
+The evidence of proper planning is the schedule and plan updates.
 During the recurring planning activity, many essential aspects become apparent, such as analysis and mitigation of risks, as well as long-term milestones planning and stakeholder management.
-Quickly and — more importantly — timely analysis of risk management often makes or breaks a project.
+Quickly and — more importantly — timely risk management analysis often makes or breaks a project.

-The above is only possible if a proper reporting structure and tools are in place and being actively used for stakeholder communication purposes.
-The best reporting structure is automatically updated and visualized in real-time, such as in the form of issue management tools sued by the entire development team.
+The above is only possible if a proper reporting structure and tools are in place and actively used for stakeholder communication.
+The best reporting structure is automatically updated and visualized in real-time, such as in the form of issue management tools used by the entire development team.

 4. “Verifying Implementation” – or in other words: “Have you done it correctly?”, for example:

 - Have all project outcomes been validated and verified?

-- Have all formal approval stored correctly and securely?
+- Have all formal approvals stored correctly and securely?

 - Has the progress been adequately reported to the holders?